Foundation Bundle¶

 1. Use glob to find all API route files

-2. Launch explorer to analyze each route
+2. Launch explorer to analyze the route structure

 3. Use zen-architect to design improvements